Bob Shearman

 Robert Osborne Shearman (14 September 1939 – 27 June 1999) was an Australian Rules footballer who played for the Essendon Football Club in the Victorian Football League (VFL) and for the West Torrens Football Club and Sturt Football Club in the South Australian National Football League (SANFL).

 He was widely acknowledged as one of the most exceptional and versatile footballers of his time, noted for his strength, intelligence, and ability to play in any position on the field.

-Renowned for his unrivalled prodigious kicking as one of the finest practitioners of the drop kick and among the premier centremen and half-back flankers, his skill set was widely admired.
+"Shearman was known for his drop kicking ability and played primarily as a centreman and half-back flanker."

 Furthermore, his bravery and leadership were celebrated, as evidenced by his captaincy roles at West Torrens, Sturt, and the South Australian state team.

-Throughout his illustrious career, Shearman garnered numerous accolades including playing in two VFL Grand Finals by the age of 20, being a part of five premiership-winning teams in the SANFL, three as captain, serving as club captain for two clubs whilst making 13 appearances for the state of South Australia.
+Throughout his career, Shearman garnered numerous accolades including playing in two VFL Grand Finals by the age of 20, being a part of five premiership-winning teams in the SANFL, three as captain, serving as club captain for two clubs whilst making 13 appearances for the state of South Australia.
 He also captained the state team in 1962, 1963, and 1964, was selected for the All Australian team in 1961, and was awarded the Simpson Medal as the best player in the 1964 interstate carnival.

 Following his career, Shearman was posthumously inducted as an inaugural member into the South Australian Football Hall of Fame in 2002 and the Sturt Football Club Hall of Fame in 2004.
 Additionally, he was named as a member of Sturt's Team of the Century.